 Educating physical therapists and advancing the profession so that they may contribute to positive societal transformation by assisting individuals to achieve their goals through movement and enhance the human experience

-The Department of Physical Therapy adopts the educational philosophy of Plymouth State University based on academic excellence, learner-centered teaching, experiential learning, applied research, regional service, and leadership.
-Along with the University, the Department embraces the complementary relationship between liberal arts and professional studies, between academic and professional development, between service and individual growth, and between the University campus and the larger community.
+The Physical Therapy Program adopts the educational philosophy of Plymouth State University based on academic excellence, learner-centered teaching, experiential learning, applied research, regional service, and leadership.
+Along with the University, the program embraces the complementary relationship between liberal arts and professional studies, between academic and professional development, between service and individual growth, and between the University campus and the larger community.